-5. Plug the USB cable from the printer to you computer, and allow 60 seconds for your computer to recognize the printer.
+5. Plug the USB cable from the printer to your computer, and allow 60 seconds for your computer to recognize the printer.

 6. Click “PRINT” in the top right corner.

 7*.
 If available, watch the first few layers of the print to ensure a flat raft and smooth flow of the filament.